A single-loop proximal-conditional-gradient penalty method: Introduction

-where ${\sf val}$ is the optimal value of \eqref{problem}.
-A similar complexity result was established in \cite[Theorem~3.2]{yurtsever2018conditional} when $f$ is Lipschitz continuous.
 Later, based on a similar {\em single-loop} idea, in \cite{yurtsever2019conditional}, the authors developed a single-loop augmented-Lagrangian-based method for \eqref{problem} under the same assumptions on $g$, $A$ and $c$ as in \cite{yurtsever2018conditional}, but allowed $f$ that admits efficient proximal mapping computations and can be written as the (separable) sum of the indicator function of a closed convex set and a Lipschitz continuous function.
 Under a standard constraint qualification and suitable choices of parameters, complexity results on the objective value deviations and feasibility violations similar to \eqref{complexity} were established; see Theorem 3.1 and Section 3.3 of \cite{yurtsever2019conditional}.
 Most recently and independently, the authors in \cite{silveti2020generalized} considered another special instance of \eqref{problem} with $A$ being an injective negative partial identity map, $f$ admitting efficient proximal mapping computations, and $g$ being the sum of two parts: a nonsmooth part that is Lipschitz continuous on its domain and admits efficient linear oracles, and a smooth part with gradient being $(G,\zeta)$-smooth -- this notion generalizes the notion of H\"older continuity; see \cite[Definition~2.5]{silveti2020generalized}.
 Their algorithm is also single-loop and makes use of both penalty and augmented Lagrangian functions, and asymptotic convergence was established under suitable assumptions.